Photo Search with Face Detection

 Now you can run cosine similarity queries over facial vectors.

-CocoIndex supports 1-line switch with other vector databases like Postgres.
+CocoIndex supports 1-line switch with other vector databases.

 You can now build facial search apps or dashboards.
 For example: